dmillett/political-canvas/README.md

 ### Informal Polling

+### Schedule Events
+Meet with constituents... empathy doesn't just happen

 ### Debate Forums
+Zero tolerance for intimidation and hate

 ### Town Hall Forums
+Zero tolerance for intimidation and hate

 ### Financial & Volunteer Contributions
 The digital age brings near ubiqitous communication that should not be influenced